Home >

 They are concerned with the path to perfect union with God, and Juan saw that he was forunate in his suffering, which made solitude and contemplation necessary.
 Frequent references to carnal love make the poems immediately attractive to secular readers. --Philip Ward

-- Garcilaso de la VEGA, "El Inca" (1539-1616)
+- Garcilaso de la VEGA (1539-1616)

-- The Incas (Comentarios Reales de los Incas 1609)
+- The Incas (Comentarios Reales de los Incas, 1609)

 - Edward HAIES (c.
 1539-[?])